 Not everyone knows what they want to do as soon as they leave school – or even after they finish at university.
 When Zoe Lamont graduated from her communication degree with Charles Sturt University she decided to take some time for herself and travel.
-Ironically, it was an experience which set her on a path to help others by fighting for financial equality and creating a world worth living in!
+Ironically, it was an experience which set her on a path to help others by fighting to reduce wealth inequality in Australia and creating a world worth living in!

 Finishing uni in 2003, Zoe headed home to Wagga Wagga.
 She then spent a year working three jobs to fund her adventure abroad.

 “I was set on heading overseas, so bought a one way ticket to London.
 But while partying overseas was fun, after a few months I decided to join a volunteer organisation.
 Over the next two years I was posted to Zambia, southern India, along the Thai-Burmese border and on remote Cicia Island off Fiji.